Santipap250/CONFIGLAB/README.md

 **Before deploying:** `metadataBase` and the sitemap/robots `BASE_URL` are placeholder (`https://obixconfiglab.vercel.app`) — update both to the real production domain once you deploy.

+## Copyright and Usage

+© 2026 OBIX CONFIG LAB.
+All Rights Reserved.

+The original source code, documentation, articles, FPV knowledge content, configuration guides, tools, calculators, visual assets, branding, logos, and other original materials created for OBIX CONFIG LAB are protected by applicable copyright laws.

+No permission is granted to copy, modify, reproduce, redistribute, publish, sublicense, sell, or commercially reuse the original OBIX CONFIG LAB materials without prior written permission from the copyright holder.

+This public repository is provided for transparency, reference, and project development.
+Public visibility of the repository does not by itself grant permission to reuse the original materials.

+See [LICENSE](./LICENSE) for the full copyright notice.

+## Security

+Security vulnerabilities should be reported privately rather than disclosed through public GitHub Issues.

+See [SECURITY.md](./SECURITY.md) for the reporting policy.

 ## Status: all sitemap pages from the original brief are live
 25 routes total (26 including the OG image route), all statically